sr99622/onvif-mcp/README.md

 ## Configuring the Client

 Clients are configured using the CLIENT.md doc.
 Configurations have been mapped for major Linux distros, Windows and MacOS.
-Limited configuration for Android mobile devices gives access to the camera stream apps.
+Limited configuration for Android mobile devices gives access to the camera web apps.

 If the client is using MCP services, you can optimize performance with the following prompt, which should be applied after testing the client in situ.

 ```
-It is not necessary to verify that any of the commands have completed successfully beyond checking the return code from the tool call.
+When using camera MCP server tools, it is not necessary to verify that any of the commands have completed successfully beyond checking the return code from the tool call.
 The camera communications library is very reliable and will pretty much always work properly.
 If something has gone wrong, the user will ask explicitly for you to check.
-This may go against your training to always verify things, but it is important that we optimize the system to be as responsive as possible, and the post command checking slows things down considerably.
+This may go against your training to always verify things, but it is important that we optimize the system to be as responsive as possible, and post tool call checking slows things down considerably.
 If the tool call returns a success message, assume that the call succeeded and do not re-query the cameras or take a snapshot without being explicitly asked by the user.
 One important exception here is the appearance of the 500 error message in the browser when viewing a camera stream.
 The tool call will return success, but the server may show 500 due to auth token timeout.
 You should check for the 500 message in the title of the browser when asked to view a camera stream, and if it appears, all you need to do is refresh the browser.
 ```
 ---